WebberZone/top-10/readme.txt

 * Features:
 	* New filter `tptn_show_meta_box` that can be set to false to disable the Top 10 meta box on Edit screens
 	* New option to exclude the current post from the list
+	* New option "Exclude on Categories" to disable the display of the popular posts on selected categories

 * Enhancements/Modifications:
 	* Optimised import of tables particularly for larger imports